cykod/Quintus-website/public/guide/sprites.md

       Q.compileSheets("sprites.png","sprites.json");
     }

+As mentioned, Quintus doesn't currently have a method for generating sprite sheets in the main repository, but you can install github.com/cykod/Spriter to generate a sprites.png and sprites.json from a directory of image assets:

+    # will generate a sprites.png and sprites.json
+    $ spriter assets/

+The images in the asset directory should be of the form NAMEXXX.png (or .jpg)

+    assets/spriteOne01.png
+    assets/spriteOne02.png
+    ...
+    assets/spriteTwo01.png
+    assets/spriteTwo02.png
+    ...

+    ...

+It will generate sprite sheets with names `spriteOne` and `spriteTwo` in a sprites.json file and a single image sprites.png.

 ## Using Spritesheets

 The most common way to use sprite sheets is to define a `sheet` property on a Sprite instead of a `asset` property.
 If you also set the `frame` property to a number the sprite will use that frame number to render itself.

-To go back to the penguin, you could set up a sprite that uses the Sprite sheet "player" and have it use the 8th frame that was just defined by:
+To go back to the penguin, you could set up a sprite that uses the Sprite sheet "player" and have it use the 8th frame (index 7) that was just defined by:

     Q.Sprite.extend("Penguin", {
          init: function(p) {